 Tips for Managing Internet Data Use

 As a Cooperative, Mid-Rivers members have invested in a state-of-the-art broadband network, and we believe all members should have the opportunity to experience the full speed and power of that investment.
 Rather than creating slow lanes and fast lanes with speed tiers, we’ve opened the pipe on your Internet connection, delivering unrestricted speeds and a superior Internet experience to all Wide Open Internet users.
-Just like other utilities, your monthly rate is determined by how heavily you use the service – your Data Use.
-These tips can help you manage and control your monthly Internet bill.
+Like other utilities, your monthly rate is determined by how heavily you use the service – your Data Use – up to a monthly cap of $79.95.
+If you want to pay less than $79.95, these tips can help you manage and control your monthly Internet bill.

 SmartHub